cloudfoundry-community/ci_infrastructure_cf/README.md

 ## Motivation

-As bosh operators we were facing repetitive processes to deploy a full infrastructure in different environments and regions manually.
-We also were setting the same attributes for different releases realising that our bosh deployment manifests share configurations between them.
-Another issue we were facing was the lack of an standarize deployment procedures between different members of the team.
+As BOSH operators, we were facing repetitive manual processes to deploy our infrastructure in different environments and regions.
+We were also setting the same attributes for different releases realizing that our BOSH deployment manifests at common configurations.
+Another issue we were facing was the lack of standardized deployment procedures between different members on the team.

 ## Goals

-* Automation for Bosh deployments (Including Bosh and CloudFoundry out of the box).
+* Automation for BOSH deployments (including BOSH and Cloud Foundry out of the box)
-* Reuse configurations between deployments. (eg: net_ids, network_ranges, etc)
+* Reuse configurations between deployments (eg: net_ids, network_ranges, etc)
-* Keep full infrastructure configuration in a sigle place.
-(Provision via Vagrantfile)
+* Keep full infrastructure configuration in a single place (provision via Vagrantfile)
-* Automated updates and maintenance for bosh deployments.
+* Automated updates and maintenance for BOSH deployments

 ## Disclaimer

-This project together with this documents aims to show goals and current state of the tool.
-We are not yet able to give support to the community and it will be over continue development till we can relese an stable versions.
-We recomend trying it on a development environment.
+This project together with this documents aims to show the goals and current state of the tool.
+The tool will require additional development before we can release a stable version; however, we recommend trying it on a development environment.
+We are unable to give support to the community at this time but hope to do so in the near future.

 ### Technologies